jaymody/dotfiles/README.md

 - **topic/\*.zsh**: Any files ending in `.zsh` get loaded into your environment via `source *.zsh`.
 - **topic/init.zsh**: Any file named `init.zsh` is loaded first (might be needed to set up a `$PATH` or similar for other .zsh files in same the topic directory).
 - **topic/install.sh**: Any file named `install.sh` is executed when you run `install`.
 These need to manually added to the install script since order matters (technically you can name `topic/install.sh` anything as long as the right reference is made in `./install`)
+- **topic/save.sh**: Any file named `save.sh` is executed when you run `save`.
+These are meant to be scripts that will save settings from your current setup that aren't symlinked files in your homedir (things like settings.json from vscode, Brewfile, .plists, etc ...)
 - **topic/\*.symlink**: Any file ending in `*.symlink` gets symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `./dotfiles`.

 ### `./dotfiles`